Children’s Book Illustrator for Self-Publishing Authors

 40% before starting this step

 It's just like buying a custom art piece, where you pay the price first and receive the painting in the mail.
-I just break up the cost to lessen the stress of paying a large sum upfront.
-This is my full time job, and your upfront payment helps me wake up and draw everyday for a living!

 How does the communication work?